'Xinjiang cotton is my love': Patriots on display at China Fashion Week | ExBulletin

 ‘Xinjiang cotton is my love’: Patriots on display at China Fashion Week

-BEIJING (Reuters) – Designer Zhou Li took the stage to applause after her show at China Fashion Week with a politically-charged accessory: a bouquet of cotton trees.
+Beijing (Reuters) – Model Zhou Li took to the stage amid applause after appearing on the runway at China Fashion Week with a backing that has political overtones: a bouquet of cotton plants.

-As for me, I think Xinjiang cotton is my darling, my love, that is, I am very grateful that it brought me such happiness, said Zhou, 56, to Reuters after its Tuesday broadcast in Beijing.
+As for Im, I think Xinjiang cotton is my girlfriend, my love, which means I am very grateful she has brought me such happiness, Zhou, 56, told Reuters after her appearance on Tuesday in Beijing.

-Zhou, chief designer and founder of Chinese fashion brand Sun-Bird, is a patriotic supporter of a boycott of several major Western clothing brands in China who have expressed concern over alleged rights violations in the province of Xinjiang.
+Zhou, chief designer and founder of Chinese fashion brand Sun-Bird, is a patriotic supporter of a boycott targeting several major Western clothing brands in China that have expressed concern about allegations of rights abuses in Xinjiang province.

-She said her clothes shown on Tuesday, which featured sleek minimalist designs with ruffles and ancient Chinese characters, used exclusively cotton from Xinjiang.
+She said her outfits at Tuesday’s show, which featured soft minimalist designs with antique Chinese drawings and characters, used exclusively Xinjiang cotton.

-For our Chinese creations, I am certainly right to support the people of Xinjiang, she said.
+For our Chinese models, I certainly have the right to support the Xinjiang people, she said.

-H&M, Burberry, Adidas and Nike are among the victims of the consumer boycott in China after their comments about alleged human rights violations in Xinjiang resurfaced on Chinese social media last week.
+H&M, Burberry, Adidas and Nike are among those hit by the consumer boycott in China after their comments on allegations of human rights abuses in Xinjiang reappeared on Chinese social media last week.

-The backlash has put brands in an awkward position given the size of the market in China, where news and social media are tightly controlled by the Communist Party-controlled government and patriotic campaigns targeting foreign brands are common.
+The backlash has put brands in a difficult position given the importance of the market in China, where news and social media are tightly controlled by the Communist Party-controlled government and patriotic campaigns targeting foreign brands are common.

-First of all, as everyone knows, these are false claims (by brands), model Zhao Yinuo, 19, said outside the event.
-But of course I can’t comment too much on this as it involves political issues.
+First, as everyone knows, these are false statements (from brands), said 19-year-old fashion model Zhao Yinuo outside the event.
+But of course I can not comment much on this because it involves political issues.

 I have a sense of national pride, she said.

-Last week, the European Union, United States, Britain and Canada imposed sanctions on Chinese officials, accusing them of human rights violations in Xinjiang.
-China has retaliated with its own sanctions against lawmakers and academics.
+The European Union, the United States, Britain and Canada last week imposed sanctions on Chinese officials, accusing them of human rights abuses in Xinjiang.
+China retaliated with its own sanctions against lawmakers and academics.

-Some researchers and lawmakers say authorities in Xinjiang are using coercive labor programs to meet seasonal cotton harvesting needs.
-China strongly denies these claims and asserts that all work in Xinjiang is consensual and contractual.
+Some scholars and lawmakers say Xinjiang authorities use coercive work programs to meet the seasonal needs of cotton collection.
+China vehemently denies the allegations and says all work in Xinjiang is consensual and contract-based.

-I can’t believe our Chinese Communist Party would ever do such a thing, a 19-year-old student surnamed Li said at the fashion event.
+I can not believe that our Chinese Communist Party would ever do such a thing, said a 19-year-old student with the surname Li at the fashion event.
 Our nation is very united.

 Reporting by Cate Cadell and Nanlin Fang; Edited by Raju Gopalakrishnan